 - Final Fantasy IV Easy Type: A rebalanced version of the game that is easier than the standard difficulty.
 Certain features and items, such as Cecil's Darkness ability, were also stripped from the game in order to further simplify it.
 Ailment-specific healing items, for example, were combined into a single, all-encompassing, more expensive healing item.
 Although it is believed that this is the version of the game originally released in North America as Final Fantasy II for the SNES, Final Fantasy II and Final Fantasy IV Easy Type have certain differences, such as thematic censorship, different removed abilities, and a completely different version of Zeromus.

 - Final Fantasy II: To prevent confusion among consumers, the original North American version of the game for the Super Nintendo was renamed because the Famicom games Final Fantasy II and Final Fantasy III weren't available outside of Japan at the time.
 This version of the game is largely identical to the Japanese Final Fantasy IV Easy Type edition of the game, but features additional cuts and alterations for the North American audience.
 Two of the more prominent cuts were removing certain story details about Fusoya being Cecil's uncle and Kain's desire to live in his father's footsteps as a Dragon Knight instead of being pushed into a life as a Black Knight.
 Some parts of the game were also censored, most notably references to death as well as scenes and dialogue that could have been considered "more PG-13 than PG".
+In one scene, a blade hanging overhead threatening to kill a captive character is changed to a heavy iron ball in this version.
+An animation that begins with an embrace and is followed by an implied kiss is altered to just show the embrace in this version.
+Additionally, characters who are knocked down to 0 HP are categorized as "Swoon" instead of "dead" or knocked out.
+The "Holy" spell--a white magic spell that causes damage--is instead called "White" in this version.

 - Final Fantasy IV (Final Fantasy Chronicles release): A PlayStation port released in North America as part of a bundle with the PlayStation port of Chrono Trigger.
 It is a translated version of Hard Type, but as a port it suffers from long loading times not present in the Super Famicom/SNES release.
 There is also some choppiness in scenes that utilize Mode 7 because the PlayStation doesn't support it.